With the Golden Gate Quartet.

 Patrick Street [as Stewball And The Monaghan Grey Mare; with Andy Irvine]

 Irish origin, horse loving country #1.
 It's a song about a steeple chase in Co.
 Kildare in 1790, won by speckled Skewbald, underdog par excellence.
 Irish wouldn't even think of competing with such a horse, which on top of it all came from America (New England).
-The favorite (nobility) beaten by the outspoken underdog (poor), that's the stuff nurturing lasting songs, inspiring bookmakers and Southern chain gangs.
-Lomax, Oster and Evans versions collected all over the South.
+The favorite (nobility) beaten by the outspoken underdog, that's the stuff nurturing lasting songs, inspiring bookmakers and Southern chain gangs alike.
+Lomax, Oster and Evans collected different versions all over the South.
 Bill Monroe's Mollie And Tenbrooks, bluegrass classic about two Kentucky race horses, is another offspring of the same Irish root.